thewca/wca-regulations/wca-guidelines.md

 - 4b1+) [REMINDER] The WCA Delegate must never re-generate any scrambles to replace other ones for the purpose of filtering.
 For example, it is not be permitted to glance at the scrambles for a competition and generate the entire set again in order to generate "fairer" scrambles.
 - 4b2+) [CLARIFICATION] In general, all official scramble sequences should be kept secret during the competition and published together after the end of the competition (see [Regulation 1c3a](regulations:regulation:1c3a)).
 In some cases (e.g. world records), the organisation team may wish to release specific scrambles sooner after the end of a round.
+- 4b4+) [ADDITION] It is permitted for the puzzle to change its orientation when it is moved from the scrambler to the solving station, as long as no one is attempting to influence the randomness of the permutation (see [Regulation A2e1](regulations:regulation:A2e1)).
 - 4d+) [CLARIFICATION] Some puzzles use standard colour schemes, except that white is replaced with black.
 In this case, black is the darkest colour and must not be treated as white.
 - 4f+) [RECOMMENDATION] The WCA Delegate should generate sufficient scrambles for the entire competition ahead of time, including spare scrambles for extra attempts.
 - 4f++) [REMINDER] If the WCA Delegate generates any additional scrambles during the competition, he must save them (see [Regulation 1c3a](regulations:regulation:1c3a)).